Parsl/parsl/docs/userguide/configuring.rst

 so that developers can
 introspect permissible options, validate settings, and retrieve/edit configurations dynamically during execution.
-A configuration object specifies details of the provider, executors, connection channel, allocation size, queues, durations, and data management options.
+A configuration object specifies details of the provider, executors, allocation size, queues, durations, and data management options.

 The following example shows a basic configuration object (:class:`~parsl.config.Config`) for the Frontera